fetchai/cosmpy/docs/api/aerial/coins.md

 def canonicalise()
 ```

-Reorganise the value of the instance (list of Coin objects)) in to canonical form defined by cosmos-sdk for Coins.
+Reorganise the value of the instance (list of coins) in to canonical form defined by cosmos-sdk for `Coins`.

-This means alphabetically sorting (desc) the coins based on denomination and *fail* with exception *if* each
+This means alphabetically sorting (descending) the coins based on denomination.
-denomination in the list is *not* unique = if some denominations are present in the list more than once.
+The algorithm *fails* with exception *if* each denomination in the list is *not* unique = if some denominations
+are present in the coin list more than once.

 <a id="cosmpy.aerial.coins.Coins.validate"></a>